YamatoEG/Shopping-App/README.md

-# Statless widget task
+# Shopping App

-This Flutter project consists of two main Dart files: `home.dart` and `main.dart`.
-The application showcases a simple user interface displaying two images (one from local assets and another from a network source) alongside a text
+This is a simple Flutter shopping app showcasing a list of products and hot offers.

-# features
+## Features

-- A centered column layout with two images.
+- **App Bar**: Displays the title "Shopping App".

-- A descriptive text below the images.
+- **Product Carousel**: A page view to showcase product images.

-- Custom styling for text and app bar.
+- **Product Grid**: A grid view displaying products with an option to add items to the cart.

-# Assets
+- **Hot Offers**: A horizontally scrollable list of featured product images

-Ensure that you have added an image named 'img.webp' in an 'assets' folder within your project directory for it to be displayed correctly.
+.